Lifting heavy weights requires the right footwear.

 Many people lift using normal sneakers or running shoes – and that’s a big mistake.

-They should be using proper weightlifting shoes instead.
+They should be using proper weightlifting shoes, like the Nike Romaleos 3 XD shown here instead.

 We’ll review who makes the best weightlifting shoes for 2019, and why.

 These are the best shoes for Olympic weightlifting, powerlifting, and the weightlifting portions of the CrossFit WOD.

 Here’s the shoes we are going to review in this article.

 Let’s talk about what makes these shoes the best for Olympic weightlifting, and squatting in particular.

 Squatting in running shoes is like lifting weights on a bed mattress.

 Stop doing that, and get some real shoes for weightlifting.

 Why aren’t regular sneakers or running shoes good for lifting weights?